hschott/ready-websocket-plugin/README.md

 **Received message**

-The payload of a valid message which was received as a result of the test step execution.
+The payload of a message which was received as a result of the test step execution.

 **Assertions**